What is Title I?

-The Title I Program is conducted during the regular school year for students in grades K-2 in the primary building in reading, grades 4 and 5 in the intermediate building in math, and grades 7 and 8 in the junior high building for reading and math.
+The Title I Program is conducted during the regular school year for students in grades K-8.
 Beginning with the primary grades, service is directed to students meeting specific selection criteria.
 Focused assessment throughout the school year provides an ongoing record of student progress, which enables our teachers to tailor instruction to meet the specific needs of the child.

 The Title I Program focuses on reading and/or math intervention and is designed to supplement services to students using a variety of methods: